MarquezProject/marquez/examples/airflow/README.md

   ├── docker
   ├── docker-compose.yml
   ├── docs
-  ├── marquez.env
+  ├── openlineage.env
   └── requirements.txt

   ```

-## Step 2: Write Airflow DAGs using Marquez
+# Step 2: Write Airflow DAGs using OpenLineage

-In this step, we will create two new Airflow DAGs that perform simple tasks.
+In this step, we'll create two new Airflow DAGs that perform simple tasks.
 The `counter` DAG will generate a random number every minute, while the `sum` DAG calculates a sum every five minutes.
 This will result in a simple pipeline containing two jobs and two datasets.

 First, let's create the `dags/` folder where our example DAGs will be located: